markjivko/kronup-php/docs/Api/AssumptionsApi.md

 ## `list()`

-> List assumptions

-Get a list of assumption models
+> Assumptions Get a list of assumption models

 {: .new-title }
 > #️⃣ Execute example in terminal